Anshultiwari07/Deep-Research-Agent/README.md

 TAVILY_API_KEY=your_key

-✔ .env is already ignored in .gitignore.

-🖼 Branding Assets
-assets/
-   ├── banner.png      # GitHub banner
-   └── logo.png        # Project logo

 🤝 Contributing

 Contributions are welcome!
 You can improve:

 Agent logic